-Ikebana International (I.I.) is a non-profit making, cultural organization founded by an American, the late Mrs. Ellen Gordon Allen in 1956.
-Its aim is to stimulate goodwill and international friendship through the study of Ikebana.
-It also provides an umbrella organization for the many different schools of Ikebana.
+Ikebana International (I.I.) is a non-profit making, cultural organisation founded in 1956 by an American, the late Mrs. Ellen Gordon Allen.
+I.I. aims to stimulate goodwill and international friendship through the study of Ikebana.
+It also provides an umbrella organisation for the many different schools of Ikebana.

 Headquartered in Tokyo, Japan, Ikebana International benefits from the advice and full co-operation of the headmasters of all the leading Japanese schools of Ikebana.

-The London chapter, No.6, was founded in 1958 as the first chapter in Europe.
+The London chapter, No.6, founded in 1956, was the first chapter in Europe.
 It has members from many different schools as the founder of I.I. intended.
 This mixing of ideas and styles is a great stimulus for further creativity.

 Ikebana International Activities